ByteDance has no sale plans for TikTok, media report untrue - internal note

 “We went on the record saying it was not true, but they decided to publish it anyway.
 I want to assure you that we have had no discussions with potential buyers of TikTok, nor do we have any intention to.”

+ByteDance has been seeking to ringfence TikTok, popular with teenagers in the United States, from much of its Chinese operations to assure U.S. regulatory officials that personal data held by the app is stored securely in America and will not be compromised by Chinese authorities.

+The Committee on Foreign Investment in the United States, which reviews deals by foreign acquirers for potential national security risks, is looking into ByteDance’s $1 billion purchase of social media app Musical.ly in 2017 that laid the foundations for TikTok’s rapid growth, Reuters has reported.

-A ByteDance spokesman did not immediately respond to a request for comment from Reuters.
-(Reporting by Yingzhi Yang in Beijing and Brenda Goh in Shanghai; Editing by Himani Sarkar)
+Reporting by Yingzhi Yang in Beijing and Brenda Goh in Shanghai; Editing by Himani Sarkar